canonical/awspub/docs/how_to/publish.rst

 .. literalinclude:: ../config-samples/config-minimal-ssm.yaml.mapping
    :language: yaml

-Create the image and use the `public` command to publish the image and also push information to the parameter store:
+Create the image and use the `publish` command to publish the image and also push information to the parameter store:

 .. code-block:: shell

   awspub create config.yaml --config-mapping config.yaml.mapping
-  awspub public config.yaml --config-mapping config.yaml.mapping
+  awspub publish config.yaml --config-mapping config.yaml.mapping

 Resource tags